thierry-martinez/clangml/README.md

 [`Clang.Expr`][8], [`Clang.Stmt`][9], [`Clang.Decl`][10]
 and [`Clang.Enum_constant`][11]) provide abstractions that are essentially independent from libclang version.
-These abstraction aim mainly to provide an algebraic datatype representation of Clang abstract syntax tree (AST).
+These abstractions aim mainly to provide an algebraic datatype representation of Clang abstract syntax tree (AST).
 It is worth noticing that there can be some differences in the way clang parses file from one version to another (in particular, some features of the